 CMAA was formed in 1982 as a way to establish a set of standards for managing capital construction projects.
-Construction Management (CM) is rooted in traditional project management practices.
-However, it requires its own, unique set of skills and professional knowledge to perform.
-Another one of CMAA's goals is to help the CM profession further development its own unique identity within the Architecture/Engineering/Construction industry.
+Construction management is rooted in traditional project management practices, however, it requires its own unique set of skills and professional knowledge to perform.
+One of CMAA's goals is to help the CM profession further develop its own unique identity within the Architecture/Engineering/Construction industry.

 What Does CMAA Represent?